 Our capital strategy is to maintain access to multiple sources of capital including secured debt, unsecured debt, and public and private equity such that turmoil in one or more of these sources does not eliminate our access to capital.
-Consistent with this strategy, (1) since January 1, 2010, three of our unconsolidated joint ventures have refinanced approximately \$562 million in three secured financings and (2) in April 2010, we issued \$700 million aggregate principal amount of 5.625% senior notes due 2020.
-These transactions bolstered our liquidity position and, with cash balances as of May 3, 2010 of approximately \$1.7 billion and borrowing capacity on our Unsecured Credit facility of approximately \$1.0 billion, we are well positioned to meet all of our current development funding obligations, repay near-term debt maturities and make new opportunistic investments.
+Our capital strategy is to inalinal access to insulinal access to insulinate access to insul approximately \$1.0 billion, we are well positioned to meet all of our current development funding obligations, repay near-term debt maturities and make new opportunistic investments.